PRS-M/TheQuest/README.md

 * [Technologies](#technologies)

 ## General Info
 A small turn-based game for Windows.
 Developed as an exercise for OOP.
+The book provides only some outlines for the classes and general idea on what needs to be implemented.
+It does not force how to do so.

 ## Technologies
 * C#